FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 Frederic Desgreniers | `40016777`

 ## Description
+#### Name
 This force gague system, called the **Punch O-Meter**, is designed to be placed into any punching bag and display live results of the forces being applied.

+#### Functionality
 The system would include a web server and with an internet connection allowing users to view the data from their computer or mobile device.
 This data is the _force_ currently applied to the bag which is being captured by a microcontroller of the force gauge(s) set up in the bag.

+#### Performance
 It is designed to capture the force from various types of punchs, meaning it is responsive enough to capture a quick double jab and strong enough to handle a left hook.
 Users are able to display the force in pounds, kilos, or newtons and track sessions to see the greatest force applied during their training.

+#### Scope of Completion
 The project succeded is producing a functional prototype which was able to capture the force applied and displayed the results through a web interface.
 However the lantency of the system was never refined to be low enough to capture a punch reliably.

 ## Hardware Design
-### System
+#### System
 The system is comprised of three components; a force gauge, an arduino microcontroller, and a beaglebone black.
 Together they registered, interpolated and presented the data to provide a smooth user experience.
 Additionally an external machine was used to run the webserver to allow for better connectivity.

-### Subsystems
+#### Subsystems
-#### Force Gauge
+###### Force Gauge
 The main hardware component is the force gauge itself, this went through many phases thought stuck with the initial concept of usign fource loadcells to mesure the weight (ie force) being applied.
 The first step was a proof of concept model, see [Figure 1](#figure-1), which used a single loadcell as a scale and printed the weight.
 The loadcell was a wheatestone bridge type which was connected to an HX711; a specialized amplifer for these types of loadcells.
 The output of the HX711 was digital and made it easily captured by an Arduino Nano which used serial (UART) communication to desplay the results on a monitor.

 The concept model, see [Figure 2](#figure-2), was two circular plates with the four loadcells in between positioned an equal distance for the center and aligned at 90 degrees.
 This layout was changed early on in the development of the full scale model for serval factors: